Transition

 Children who are moving up into a new school year

-• Whole school transition assembly to takes place.
+- Whole school transition assembly to take place.

-• Children move up to their new classes towards the end of the term.
+- Children spend time in their new classes towards the end of the term.
 The time in their new class includes transition activities and some curriculum teaching.

 Transition to Secondary School